sanskrit/raw_etexts_english/blogs/manasataramgini/2003-09-28_indiansa-bunch-of-idiots.md

 +++
-title = "Indians:a bunch ofxa0idiots?"
+title = "Indians:a bunch of idiots?"

 +++
 A gentleman called Pingree and his lackey called Plofker would like us